-Once the Niagara 1000 is placed, an appropriate 15-amp-rated AC cord must be connected to the AC inlet (IEC-C14) connector.
+Once the Niagara 1200 is placed, an appropriate 15-amp-rated AC cord must be connected to the AC inlet (IEC-C14) connector.
 The AC cord must have an IEC-C13 female end connector and a grounded male 120VAC Edison/NEMA plug for use in North America or Taiwan.
-We highly endorse the use of any AudioQuest NRG Series 15-amp-rated AC cord, but the Niagara 1000 will function properly with any appropriate AC cord that meets the aforementioned requirements.
+We highly endorse the use of any AudioQuest 15-amp-rated (or high-current) AC cord, as the patented Ground Noise-Dissipation relies on our directionally controlled conductors for best performance.
+However, the Niagara 1200 will function properly with any appropriate AC cord that meets the aforementioned requirements.